findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 ## DIDComm Protocols

-The following drawing describes a common installation scenario where agency based DID controller (leftmost) is implemented as verifiable automata (Finite State Machine) and it's controlling the DID in the agency.
-At the right, there is conventional Edge Agent running in a mobile device which needs a mediator to help the agent is accessible from the network.
+The following drawing describes a common installation scenario where an agency based DID controller (leftmost) is implemented as verifiable automata (Finite State Machine) and it's controlling the DID in the agency.
+At the right, there is conventional Edge Agent running in a mobile device that needs a mediator to help the agent is accessible from the network.

 {{< imgproc BaseArchitecture.png Resize "991x" >}}